-Mellara is a well-respected teacher and expert of meditation and yoga.
+Mellara is a well-respected teacher of yoga and meditation.
 She has been teaching for over two decades, primarily influenced by studies of hatha yoga, mindfulness, and buddhism.

 She has an inspirational style of teaching that incorporates both the physical and spiritual aspects of the practice of yoga.